TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 ### Improving startup time

 There are many situations, where startup time of any application should be less to achieve system level performance goal.
-OpTI-Flash brings in some hardware and software features that helps to reduce boot/startup time of an application.
+OptiFlash technology brings in some hardware and software features that helps to reduce boot/startup time of an application.

 Startup code is usually a code that is badly cached code and even effectiveness of pre-fetch hardware is less.
 The reason behind this is, startup code always executes once.
 Other than this, because, startup code would also be calling different function that would be placed all over the memory by the linker in jumbled order.
 For same reason, performing XIP with L1 and L2 cache enabled (pre-fetch is enabled by default), would not be sufficient.